SapienzaNLP/nlp2020-hw1/README.md

 	* Either 19.10 or the current LTS are perfectly fine
 	* If you do not have it installed, please use a virtual machine (or install it as your secondary OS).
 Plenty of tutorials online for this part
 * [conda](https://docs.conda.io/projects/conda/en/latest/index.html), a package and environment management system particularly used for Python in the ML community

+## Notes
+Unless otherwise stated, all commands here are expected to be run from the root directory of this project

 ## Setup Environment